Keck I and Keck II, with possible trades for SUBARU time.

 deferred to a supplementary call to be announced later.

-and observing list)) into single PDF document.
+and observing list) of each proposal into a single pdf document.

-For information on merging PDF documents, see
+For information on merging pdf documents, see

 PDF File Merging.